Inflationary gravitational waves in consistent $D\to 4$ Einstein-Gauss-Bonnet gravity: Gravitational waves

-Considering the Hubble expansion rate to be less than the Planck scale $H\ll M_{\rm Pl}$, we see that the condition ${\tilde\alpha}H^2\gg1$ can be easily achieved for the ranges of ${\tilde\alpha}$ well below the above bound.
+Based on the above discussions, we see that considering the Hubble expansion rate to be less than the Planck scale $H\ll M_{\rm Pl}$, the condition ${\tilde\alpha}H^2\gg1$ can be easily achieved for the ranges of ${\tilde\alpha}$ well below the above bound.
 Indeed we explicitly confirm this fact in Section \ref{sec-obs} by looking at the CMB observational bounds on the inflationary observables that we computed.
 Thus, from now on, we focus only on the Gauss-Bonnet attractor ${\tilde{\alpha}}H^2\gg1$ as a new scenario for the primordial GWs.